 Fish by L. S. Matthews.
 Delacorte, 2004.
 Like the guide who looks out for Tiger's family as he leads them to safety, Tiger, a young child, protects a fish rescued before the family flees a war-torn country.

 Fish in a Tree by Lynda Mullaly Hunt.
-Penguin Random House c2015 - Ally has been smart enough to fool a lot of smart people.
-Every time she lands in a new school, she is able to hide her inability to read by creating clever yet disruptive distractions.
-She is afraid to ask for help; after all, how can you cure dumb?
+Penguin Random House c2015 very time she lands in a new school, Ally is able to hide her inability to read by creating clever yet disruptive distractions.
 However, her newest teacher Mr. Daniels sees the bright, creative kid underneath the trouble maker.
 With his help, Ally learns that dyslexia is nothing to be ashamed of.
-As her confidence grows, Ally feels free to be herself and the world starts opening up with possibilities.
-She discovers that there’s a lot more to her—and to everyone—than a label.

-I Am Malala: The Girl who Stood up for Education and was Shot by the Taliban by Malala Yousafzai with Patricia McCormick.
+I Am Malala: The Girl Who Stood Up for Education and Was Shot by the Taliban by Malala Yousafzai with Patricia McCormick.
 Young Readers Edition.
-Little Brown, 2014.
-When Malala was 15, she almost paid the ultimate price for standing up to the Taliban for her desire to be educated.
+Little Brown 2014.
+At the age of fifteen, she almost paid the ultimate price for her desire to be educated.
 Malala has become the global symbol of peaceful protest and the youngest nominee ever for the Nobel Peace Prize.

 The Land I Lost; Adventures of a Boy in Vietnam by Huynh Quang Nhuong.
 Harper Collins, 1982.
 The true story of a Vietnamese boy describes the tragedy caused by conflict.